getsentry/sentry-javascript/README.md

 # sentry-replay

-Note: Session Replay is currently in alpha.
+Note: Session Replay is currently in beta.

 ## Pre-requisites